CaptainCodeman/poly-poly/README.md

 A browser without native support will make a request to load the ~20Kb polyfill required but will otherwise work as normal.

-## Drawbacks

-The biggest drawback to me is the complexity it introduces and the coupling between the app-level script and the element.
-It would be nice if there were some less-direct notification hook that could be used via Polymer itself (maybe there is - I hope someone tells me!).

-I think it would also be a bit nicer to use a promise to delay the element initialization ... but then promises might need to be polyfilled!

 ## Final Thoughts

 The idea scenario would be for as much of this to be automated and built in to tooling as